umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 There are a few reasons for this:

 * Dynamics are much slower than their strongly typed equivalent
-* The codebase for Dynamics is difficult to maintain and it's massive
+* The codebase for Dynamics is difficult to maintain and its massive
 * Many querying concepts in Dynamics are difficult to understand and need to be memorize due to all of the string syntax required
 * It is much harder to debug and to know if there are errors since the syntax is not typed or compiled
 * No intellisense is possible inside Visual Studio